ykim18mica/mica-gd220/lectures/w4-slice-psd-mockup.md

 - Is your PSD canvas size set to the multiple of 300 pixels?
 (300pixel is the column width and height) Hit COMMAND+OPTION+C to check it out.
 - Did you name all your image layers properly so that it's easy to find what you need?

-We will use [this file](../files/p1-template-ex2.psd) as an example.
+We will use [this file](../files/p1-template-ex2.psd)(right-click and open in new tab) as an example.

 ## Create slices
 You will mainly use Slice Tool and Slice Select Tool.